No-Scalpel Vasectomy in North Dallas, TX

 The process is much the same as a standard vasectomy with the ultimate goal being to prevent the patient from having children in the future.
 To achieve sterilization, the vas deferens must be severed.
 These two tubes are responsible for transporting a man’s sperm to his semen, which is stored in the testes.
 By cutting the vas deferens, it becomes impossible for this sperm to travel outside of the body and potentially fertilize a woman’s eggs.

-During a keyhole vasectomy, each of these tubes are gently manipulated until they protrude through the puncture site.
+During a keyhole vasectomy, each of these tubes is gently manipulated until they protrude through the puncture site.
 Once Dr. Moskowitz has a clear visual of the area, the vas deferens are cut and blocked permanently.

 Benefits of a No-Scalpel Vasectomy